w0lek/ezgl/doc/qtport.md

-3. make a project buildable
+3. Make the EZGL project buildable.
-4. unhide single component, and put all effort and focus to implement all required API needed for it.
-For instance we could start porting from implementing cairo by removing HIDE_CAIRO macro, and map/implement all required cairo API.
+4. Unhide a single component and put all effort and focus into implementing all the required API for it.
+For instance, we can start the port by implementing Cairo: remove the HIDE_CAIRO macro and map/implement all required Cairo API.

 **Note:** Cairo requires some Application(QApplication) class and target Widget(QWidget) is implemented, so here will be a bit more work aoutside the Cairo migration scope.